Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 Because yes—Shiori could manipulate memories.
 Whether she could do it to others was unclear, but she certainly did it to herself.

 Beyond being a butter-churning, beet-eating chef, Shiori held another secret identity: _an Archiver_.
 She took on writing commissions—often silly "fanfics"—but hidden among them were the “Memory” commissions.
 These were not fiction.
-These were _truths_—recollections of real memories, forgotten or buried.
+These were truths—recollections of real memories, forgotten or buried.

 Some found these tales amusing.
 Others found them disturbing.
 Some doubted their veracity.
 But Shiori insisted: _She never lied.
 Everything she wrote was the truth._